-to provide solutions ready to produce, e.g. for 3D-printing.
+to provide solutions ready to produce, e.g. for 3D-printing or to provide simulation based parametric geometry.

 Upon your request we are ready to inform you about current development projects and the current planning status for the next major release of PERMAS and VisPER.